Jefferson49/RepositoryHierarchy/README.md

 Note:Additionally, it is possible to show links to AtoM (as an external archive management system) within the source citations.
 The details are described in the related [chapter](#create-links-between-webtrees-and-an-external-archive-management-system).

 ### Directly show media objects of source citations in individual and family facts
-The Repository Hierarchy modules provides a feature to directly show media objects of source citations in individual and family facts (and not subordinated in the source citation).
+The Repository Hierarchy module provides a feature to directly show media objects of source citations in individual and family facts (and not subordinated in the source citation).

 **Screenshot of individual fact with directly shown media objects:**
 ![Screenshot](resources/img/screenshot_media_objects_directly_in_facts.jpg)